Why It's Done

 How It’s Done

 You’ll be asked to tilt your head back slightly, open your mouth, and say “Ahhhh.”
 Your doctor will quickly and gently move a cotton swab around the tonsil area in the back of your mouth.
-He’ll place it in a germ-free container and send it to a lab for testing.
+They’ll place it in a germ-free container and send it to a lab for testing.

 There, doctors place the sample in a special container with other chemicals to make bacteria and fungi grow.
 The type of germs that grow, if any, shows your doctor what kind of infection you have.
-Then he’ll decide what medicine will work best for you.
+Then they’ll decide what medicine will work best for you.

 How It Feels